briis/hass-weatherflow2mqtt/README.md

 - `mqtt username`: The username used to connect to the mqtt server.
 Leave blank to use Anonymous connection
 - `mqtt password`: The password used to connect to the mqtt server.
 Leave blank to use Anonymous connection
 - `mqtt debug`: Set this to on, to get some more mqtt debugging messages in the Container log file
 - `sensors`: Leave blank to setup All available sensors, or enter a list of sensor ID's to setup.
-See *Available Sensors* for a list of sensors.
+See [Available Sensors](#available-sensors) for a list of sensors.

 ## Available Sensors

 Here is the list of sensors that the program generates.
 Calculated Sensor means, if No, then data comes directly from the Weather Station, if yes, it is a sensor that is derived from some of the other sensors.
+For a *copy ready* list se [further below](#sensor-structure)

 | Sensor ID   | Name   | Description   | Calculated Sensor   |
 | --- | --- | --- | --- |